project-alvarium/go-simulator/README.md

 If running for the first time
 ```
 make build
 ```
 then
 ```
-make build
+make run
 ```

-After build you can use:
+After building for the first time you can use:
 ```
 go run main.go
 ```